wayneparrott/three-component/README.md

 Creating your own ThreeComponent involves:
 1. creating a TypeScript subclass of ThreeComponent
 2. implement the abstract method populateScene()
-3. call initThree(canvasElementOrDomContainer) to create the three.js scene and renderer
+3. call initThree(canvasElementOrDomContainerOrNoParam?) to create the three.js scene and renderer
 4. call startRenderer() to start the rendering loop
 5. optionally override the animate() method with your own custom scene animation details